Pico-Developer/XR-Profiling-Toolkit/README.md

 ## 1. Setup
 ### 1.1 Supported Devices
-- PICO 4 series, with PICO 4 Ultra support coming in the first half of 2025
+- PICO 4 series, with PICO 4 Ultra support coming in 2025
 - PICO Neo 3 series
 - Meta Quest 3
 - Meta Quest 2

 ### 1.2 Development Environment
-- PICO SDK version: 3.0.4
+- PICO SDK version: 3.1.2
   - included in the project and imported from the downloaded file
   - Note that there may be conflicting guids with other providers when you import the PICO SDK from the git url.
 This is a known issue and will be fixed in a future update.
-- Meta XR All-in-One SDK version: 69.0.1
+- Meta XR All-in-One SDK version: 74.0.0
   - Included in the project and installed via the Unity Package Manager
 - Unity version: 2022.3.23f1 LTS
 - Graphics API: Vulkan